Professor and Nathan T. Nemetz Chair in Legal History

 B.A.
 UBC 1990; LL.B.
 Toronto 1993; LL.M.
 UBC 1998; Ph.D.
 Osgoode Hall 2005

 After completing his B.A.
 (UBC History) and LL.B.
-(Toronto), Professor Harris articled in Vancouver and was called to the British Columbia bar in 1994.
-He then returned to school to complete his LL.M.
-(UBC) and his PhD (Osgoode Hall, York) in legal history.
-During his years as a university student Professor Harris was a member of Canada's field hockey team that competed at the Olympic Games (1988), the Pan American Games (1987, 1991, 1995), and the World Student Games (1991).
+(Toronto), Harris articled in Vancouver and was called to the British Columbia bar in 1994.
+He returned to school to complete LL.M.
+(UBC) and PhD (Osgoode Hall, York University) degrees in legal history.
+During his years as a university student, Harris was a member of Canada's field hockey team that competed at the Olympic Games in Seoul (1988), the Pan American Games (1987, 1991, 1995), and the World Student Games (1991).
+Harris served as Associate Dean Graduate Studies & Research in the Law School, 2008-2013, and he is currently Chair of the UBC Press Publications Board.
+In 2016, he received the law school’s Faculty Scholar Award.

-In 2013, Professor Harris received the George Curtis Memorial Award for Teaching Excellence, UBC Law's annual teaching award.
-He is also a co-author of the leading property law casebook in Canada, A Property Law Reader, 3rd Ed.
+In 2013, Professor Harris received the George Curtis Memorial Award for Teaching Excellence, the Faculty's annual teaching award.
+He is also a co-author of the leading property law casebook in Canada, A Property Law Reader, 4th Ed.

 Professor Harris is currently supervising LLM and PhD students working in property law, Aboriginal law and legal history, and welcomes other students to apply in these and other areas of his research interest.